 The RF.1 is built for both extreme close distance ranging and extreme long distance ranging with its 5-4500-yard performance.
 It has a Class 1 laser with a 2.1 mrad wide beam divergence.
 It’s going to pick up targets at max distance.
 Keep in mind, these must be highly reflective targets and the unit must be tripod mounted for the best results.

-Even its softer target performance is excellent with tree ranging to 3000 yards and deer to 2700 yards.
+Even its softer target performance is excellent with tree ranging to 3000 yards and deer to 2000+ yards in my experience.
 Acquiring distances like this provides the user with essential analytical information to customize how to go forward in the hunt.
 While its long-range performance may seem extreme, it’s vital for productivity.
 Anyone up for proactive hunting?

 Great for Bow Hunting